 - Leadership Camp – for students 15 and older who have been selected to be junior counselors.
 The goal is to explore and discuss characteristics of leadership, using a servant leadership model.
 Activities strengthen each camper’s leadership abilities and provide training for their job responsibilities once the rest of the campers are present.
 Leadership training is held outside of Nairobi.

 - Senior Camp – for students age 14 and older (approximately 120 campers).
-The goal is to provide age-appropriate interactive learning on topics such as human sexuality, job skills and how to think about life after secondary school.
-In addition, each day includes fun activities, games and a community service project.
-Seniors is held outside of Nairobi.
+The goal is to provide age-appropriate interactive learning on topics such as human sexuality, job skills, and how to think about life after secondary school.
+In addition, each day includes fun activities, games, and a community service project.
+Seniors are held outside of Nairobi.

-- Grammar Camp – for students age 10 – 13.
+- Grammar Camp – for students aged 10 – 13.
 The goal is to give students their first experience camping away from home.
-Held at various locations, this session is game-oriented, including swimming instruction (if available) and age appropriate interactive learning.
+Held at various locations, this session is game-oriented, including swimming instruction (if available) and age-appropriate interactive learning.

 - Little Kids Camp – for children 9 and younger.
 This is a one-day field trip to a special location in the Nairobi area and includes games, letter-writing to sponsors, interactive learning, and a special meal.

 Due to the COVID-19 pandemic camp has been canceled until 2023.

 Camp is staffed by our Case Managers and volunteers from the U.S. and Kenya.
 Since 2007, over 50 Americans have volunteered at the camp.
 Many have gotten “hooked” and have attended more than once.

 All volunteers have used their unique skills to teach classes, run new and creative games, and share new life experiences with the kids.
 A few examples include a workshop on causes of sexual violence, classes on drawing, biology lessons, and writing workshops.